uppedtrout/Better-config/README.md

 Future of all that goes upon the earth, and any man's future years may be seen by gazing into the very face of this Angel, taking care not to breathe the horrid perfume that is the odour of death..
-And this is the Signature of HUMWAWA.Downloaded from www.holybooks.com And is HUMWAWA appears to the priest, will not the dread PAZUZU also be there?
+And this is the Signature of HUMWAWA.
+And is HUMWAWA appears to the priest, will not the dread PAZUZU also be there?
 Lord of all fevers and plagues, grinning Dark Angel of the Four Wings, horned, with rotting genitalia, from which he howl in pain through sharpened teeth over the lands of